MarRac15/julia_binding/README.md

 2. Run `docker build -t your_name .`
 3. Run `docker run --rm your_name`
 4. The printed results of my programs should now be visible in the terminal:
-   - first: C++ function results
+   - first: C++ function (NWD function)
-   - then: Fortran subroutine results
+   - then: Fortran subroutine (subroutine for printing odd and even numbers)
-   - then: Java methods results
+   - then: Java methods
-   - at last: combined prints of all these languages running from the _binding_all.jl_ file
+   - at last: results of all these languages working together (from _binding_all.jl_ file)